Your glasses say a lot about you.

 That’s easy.

-If you want to find good quality reading spectacles, it’s a combination of frame-quality and lens-quality.
+If you want good quality reading spectacles, it’s all about a balance of frame quality and lens quality.

 A badly made pair of reading glasses won’t last very long and will likely break at the hinges or nose bridge.